Staff COVID Guidelines

 - You must stay home (or leave camp immediately) and tested for COVID.

-- You may return to camp if: the COVID test is negative, no fever, and improved symptoms.
+- You may return to camp if: the COVID test is negative, improved symptoms, and no fever for 24 hours (100.4 or higher) without fever-reducing medication

 If you test POSITIVE for COVID (regardless of vaccination status):

-- You must isolate at home for 5 days and test again on or after day 5.
+- You must isolate at home for 5 days from date of positive test

 If you are exposed to someone with COVID (regardless of vaccination status):